yasminebrahimi/yasminebrahimi/README.md

 ## What I'm Working On

-- 🏗️ &nbsp;Making projects to deepen my understanding of system design and software architecture
+- 🏗️ &nbsp;Deepening my understanding of system design and software architecture
 - 🔥 &nbsp;Making projects with PyTorch for computer vision